 Oracle Billing and Revenue Management (Oracle BRM) is an end-to-end revenue management system used by many communications, IoT, SaaS, and media service providers.
-When it comes to managing the whole revenue lifecycle, Oracle BRM’s powerful configuration and customization capabilities make it a very good option to choose for any company operating in almost any field of activity or service.
+Oracle BRM is a versatile solution for managing the whole revenue lifecycle.
+It offers powerful configuration and customization capabilities.
+These capabilities make it an excellent option to choose for companies operating in various industries and offering different services.

-In some previous articles we already discussed taxation-related challenges, especially in United States (“Working with U.S. Taxes in Tridens Monetization – Part 1”).
-In this article we will take a look at how we can deal with such challenges if we are using Oracle BRM.
+In some previous articles, we already discussed taxation-related challenges, especially in the United States (“Working with U.S. Taxes in Tridens Monetization – Part 1”).
+In this article, however, we will take a look at how we can deal with such challenges if we are using Oracle BRM.

 We have multiple possible approaches to incorporate taxation in Oracle BRM: